deepakrajpurushothaman/Knowledge-Management/README.md

 # Knowledge-Management
-This repository will be used only to plan the projects in Knowledge management
+This repository will be used only to plan the learning projects

 WP - [Strategic Leadership and management Specialization](https://www.coursera.org/specializations/strategic-leadership)